-Options on Securities and Securities Indices
+Options on Securities, Securities Indices and Foreign Currencies

 Writing and Purchasing Call and Put Options on Securities and Securities Indices.
-The Fund may write (sell) call and put options on any securities in which it may invest or any securities index consisting of securities in which it may invest.
-The Fund may write such options on securities that are listed on national domestic securities exchanges or foreign securities exchanges or traded in the over-the-counter market.
-A call option written by the Fund obligates that Fund to sell specified securities to the holder of the option at a specified price if the option is exercised on or before the expiration date.
+The Funds may write (sell) call and put options on any securities in which it may invest or on any securities index composed of securities in which it may invest.
+A Fund may write such options on securities that are listed on national domestic securities exchanges or foreign securities exchanges or traded in the over-the-counter market.
+A call option written by a Fund obligates that Fund to sell specified securities to the holder of the option at a specified price if the option is exercised on or before the expiration date.
 Depending upon the type of call option, the purchaser of a call option either (i) has the right to any appreciation in the value of the security over a fixed price (the "exercise price") on a certain date in the future (the "expiration date") or (ii) has the right to any appreciation in the value of the security over the exercise price at any time prior to the expiration of the option.

-If the purchaser exercises the option, the Fund pays the purchaser the difference between the price of the security and the exercise price of the option.
-The premium, the exercise price and the market value of the security determine the gain or loss realized by the Fund as the seller of the call option.
-The Fund can also repurchase the call option prior to the expiration date, ending its obligation.
+If the purchaser exercises the option, a Fund pays the purchaser the difference between the price of the security and the exercise price of the option.
+The premium, the exercise price and the market value of the security determine the gain or loss realized by a Fund as the seller of the call option.
+A Fund can also repurchase the call option prior to the expiration date, ending its obligation.
 In this case, the cost of entering into closing purchase transactions will determine the gain or loss realized by the Fund.
-The Fund's purpose in writing call options is to realize greater income than would be realized on portfolio securities transactions alone.
-However, the Fund may forego the opportunity to profit from an increase in the market price of the underlying security.
+A Fund's purpose in writing call options is to realize greater income than would be realized on portfolio securities transactions alone.
+However, a Fund may forego the opportunity to profit from an increase in the market price of the underlying security.

-A put option written by the Fund obligates the Fund to purchase specified securities from the option holder at a specified price if, the option is exercised on or before the expiration date.
+A put option written by a Fund obligates the Fund to purchase specified securities from the option holder at a specified price if the option is exercised on or before the expiration date.

 The purpose of writing such options is to generate additional income for the Fund.
-However, in return for the option premium, the Fund accepts the risk that it may be required to purchase the underlying securities at a price in excess of the securities' market value at the time of purchase.
+However, in return for the option premium, each Fund accepts the risk that it may be required to purchase the underlying securities at a price in excess of the securities' market value at the time of purchase.

+A Fund may also write (sell) call and put options on any securities index comprised of securities in which it may invest.
 Options on securities indices are similar to options on securities, except that the exercise of securities index options requires cash payments and does not involve the actual purchase or sale of securities.
 In addition, securities index options are designed to reflect price fluctuations in a group of securities or segment of the securities market rather than price fluctuations in a single security.

-The Fund may terminate its obligations under an exchange traded call or put option by purchasing an option identical to the one it has written.
+A Fund may terminate its obligations under an exchange-traded call or put option by purchasing an option identical to the one it has written.
 Obligations under over-the-counter options may be terminated only by entering into an offsetting transaction with the counterparty to such option.
 Such purchases are referred to as "closing purchase transactions."

-The Fund may also purchase put and call options on any securities in which it may invest or any securities index comprised of securities in which it may invest.
-The Fund may also enter into closing sale transactions in order to realize gains or minimize losses on options it had purchased.
+The Funds may also purchase put and call options on any securities in which it may invest or any securities index comprised of securities in which it may invest.
+A Fund may also enter into closing sale transactions in order to realize gains or minimize losses on options it had purchased.